Vahelnir/lumis-book/README.md

 - [x] must be able to infinitly write into the book;
 - [x] must be able to open and close the book (animated)

+### New goals:

+- [ ] Implement a dashboard that allow someone to type messages and basically control the book.
+- [ ] The book needs to fade out after a certain amount of time as elapsed after the last message written (start counting at the end of the writing animation).
+- [ ] The book needs to fade in when the message starts writing

 ### Bonuses:

 - [x] messages are stored